glasscharlie/data-structures-and-algorithms/README.md

 We took the approach of making a method called kth_from_end that iterates through the linked list and adds them all to an array.
 We then made an if statement that checks to see if k is between 0 and the length, and the value of that from the end of the list
 ## soliton
 [kth_from_end]/home/glasscharlie/charl/Documents/codefellows/401/data-structures-and-algorithms/assets/kth_from_end.jpg

+# Binary Tree and BST Implementation
+create a node, binarytree and binarytreesearch classes that can add to the tree.

+## Challenge
+Create a Node class that has properties for the value stored in the node, the left child node, and the right child node.
+Create a BinaryTree class.
+Define a method for each of the depth first traversals called preOrder, inOrder, and postOrder which returns an array of the values, ordered appropriately.
+Any exceptions or errors that come from your code should be semantic, capturable errors.
+For example, rather than a default error thrown by your language, your code should raise/throw a custom, semantic error that describes what went wrong in calling the methods you wrote for this lab.
+Create a BinarySearchTree class.
+Define a method named add that accepts a value, and adds a new node with that value in the correct location in the binary search tree.
+Define a method named contains that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.